-The ultimate how to elope in Portugal guide
+How to elope in Portugal 2026/27 – your complete planning guide

 Let’s dive in…

-How to elope in Portugal - the guide
+How to elope in Portugal- a quick checklist

 Getting legally married in Portugal is a pretty time consuming process – and a lot of couples who elope abroad actually choose to do the paperwork at home!
 It might be easier to get legally married where you live, and that way, your elopement can be all about the fun stuff, like adventuring.
 Don’t worry – paperwork isn’t what makes you married, and this won’t make your elopement any less special!
 If you do decide to get legally married in Portugal, you’ll need to get a marriage license from the Civil Registry Office in Portugal – you can do this in person, assign a representative power of attorney, or have a priest do this if you’re having a Catholic ceremony.
 Do this at least 6 weeks before your ceremony.
 To apply, you’ll need a passport (or National Identity Document if you live in the EU), a birth certificate, and a Certificate of No Impediment.
 All documents will need to be translated into Portuguese, if they aren’t already.